 Why It Is Done

-A contraction stress test is done to
+A contraction stress test is done to:

 - Check to see if the placenta is healthy and can support your baby.

 This test may be done when results from a nonstress test or a biophysical profile are not in the normal range.

 How To Prepare

 You may be asked to not eat or drink for 4 to 8 hours before the test.
 Empty your bladder before the test.

 If you smoke, stop for 2 hours before the test.
 Smoking can lower your baby's activity and heart rate.

 How It Is Done